Our subscriptions process

 What happens if your unit, district or division has closed

-If your level has closed make sure you have followed the right administration process on GO so you don’t receive an invoice.
+If your unit or level has closed, make sure you have followed the right administration process on GO so you don’t receive an invoice.

 The GO help zone ‘updating units, districts and divisions’ explains the process.
-The level and members must’ve been made inactive before 7pm on 22 February 2021 otherwise they will need to pay.
+The level and members must be made inactive before 7pm on 19 February 2024 or they will need to pay.

 Who can I ask for help?

-- Your local commissioner can give you help with membership systems or if your unit is worried about paying the official invoice on time.
+- Your local commissioner can give you help with membership systems or if your unit’s worried about paying the official invoice on time.

-- Your county's GO coordinator can provide additional support if you have a question regarding the Subscriptions process.
+- Your county's GO coordinator can help if you have a question about the subscriptions process.
 Find their contact details in GO using the directory.